 Here are some of our recommendations:

 - Rogz Reflective Leash - Rogz makes a durable and lightweight leash made of nylon webbing and reflective stitching that can stand up to strong pullers.

-- Ruffwear Front Range Dog Leash - This soft and comfortable leash is made with polyester webbing that is tough and lightweight.
+- Ruffwear Front Range Dog Leash for Aggressive Dog - This soft and comfortable leash is made with polyester webbing that is tough and lightweight.
 The added traffic control handle is great for gaining quick control of your dog in a tense situation.

 Make sure you have a sturdy and reliable collar too.
 Collars are your last option for getting a close strong grip on your dog if your leash should fail.
 Try our dog collar selector to find the right one for your pooch.

 If your dog is too tough or pulls too much to rely on a collar for control, then a harness may be the safest option.
 Choosing the Best Dog Harness will depend on your dog's habits and usual activities.